wangzivector/SpaHybGen/README.md

 > To enable ROS1 in Python3, please follow [Coding_Instruction](https://github.com/wangzivector/Coding_Instruction/blob/master/ROS_python3.md) to make `import rospy` and `import tf2_ros` working in python3.

 ## Cite
-This research is under review.
+This research is not published.

 ## Acknowledge
 This project is inspired by the excellent works [VGN](https://github.com/ethz-asl/vgn), [GenDexGrasp](https://github.com/tengyu-liu/GenDexGrasp), and [GraspNetAPI](https://github.com/graspnet/graspnetAPI).